SamuelWhitton/natural-daina/README.md

 = default constructor visibility (+++) and type method visibility (++-) = overriding
-=constructors cannot access private type methods =constructors conflicting with type methods (whwen class or public visiibility for constructor) and vice versa +For resolving these issues, [see overloading and underloading.](#overloading-and-underloading)
+=constructors cannot access private type methods =constructors conflicting with type methods (whwen class or public visiibility for constructor) and vice versa +For resolving these issues, [see overloading and underloading](#overloading-and-underloading)
 = overriding type methods
 = cant override constructor except with type method (kind of) =inherited constructor does not cause the type method of the constructor to be inherited